callmepartario/og-csrd/README.md

 This online reference for the Cypher System Reference Document (CSRD) provides an in-depth look at the game with content aligned to the [Cypher System Rulebook (2019)](https://www.montecookgames.com/store/product/cypher-system-rulebook-2/).

 Readers are encouraged to support the creators.
-Consider buying products listed in the [Additional Descriptors](https://callmepartario.github.io/og-csrd/#additional-descriptors) or [Additional Foci](https://callmepartario.github.io/og-csrd/#additional-foci) sections to ensure the longevity of our collective imaginations.
+Consider buying products listed in the [Additional Descriptors](https://callmepartario.github.io/og-csrd/#additional-descriptors), [Additional Foci](https://callmepartario.github.io/og-csrd/#additional-foci), or [What's In The Book?](https://callmepartario.github.io/og-csrd/#choose-products) sections to ensure the longevity of our collective imaginations.

 ## Old Gus' Unofficial Cypher System Player's Guide (OG-CSPG)